takuya-takeuchi/Demo/Unity/Oculus/02_GrabCube/README.md

-# Show Controller
+# Grab Cube

 ## Abstacts

-* How to show oculus controller
+* How to grab game object
-* How to show line objects like lazer
+  * No use of OVRGrabber and OVRGrabbable

 ## Hardware Requirements